Interview with leading studytuber Ibz Mo

 As a state-school educated, BAME, first-generation graduate from the University of Cambridge, Ibrahim Mohammed (a.k.a.
-Ibz Mo) is encouraging students to defy statistics and aim for the top.
+Ibz Mo) is a studytuber who is encouraging students to defy statistics and aim for the top.

-His videos are smart, funny and often painfully relatable – it's no wonder he's racked up over 111,000 subscribers on YouTube, 25,000 followers on Insta and 13,000 on Twitter.
+Ibz Mo's YouTube channel is filled with videos that are smart, funny and often painfully relatable – it's no wonder he's racked up over 120,000 subscribers on YouTube, 25,000 followers on Instagram and 14,000 on Twitter.

-We caught up with Ibrahim to chat about everything from getting into Cambridge to his plans for life after university (spoiler: exciting things are ahead).
+We caught up with him to chat about everything from getting into Cambridge to his plans for life after university (spoiler: exciting things are ahead).